Jac0xb/Stink-Points/README.md

 ### 'Stink Points' is a Node.js party game app powered by Express, Mongoose, and Socket.io.

 Stink Points is a party game designed for my 23rd birthday which was meant to force everyone at the party to interact with eachother.
 Every player is given 5 stink points at the start and also given 1 stink point every 5 minutes.
-Stink points and be given to other players at the party.
+Your individual stink points can be given to other players at the party and is visually represented as a scoreboard with the person with the most stink points at the top of the leaderboard.
 The goal is to have the least stink points by the end of the night.

 ## QR Rewards